-Dividend policy We do not intend to pay cash dividends on our common stock for the foreseeable future.
+Dividend policy We do not intend to pay cash dividends on our common stock for the foreseeable future prospectus for a discussion of factors you should carefully consider before deciding whether to purchase shares of our common stock.

-Risk factors See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of
+Risk factors See "Risk Factors" beginning on page 10 and the other information included in this

-Proposed NASDAQ Global Market symbol QNS
+NASDAQ Global Select Market symbol QNST

-Financial advisor
+Financial advisor Qatalyst Partners LP is acting as our financial advisor in connection with this offering.

-Qatalyst Partners LP is acting as our financial advisor in connection with this offering.
 Qatalyst's services consist of (i) analyzing our business, condition and financial position, (ii) preparing and implementing a plan for identifying and selecting appropriate participants in the underwriting syndicate, (iii) evaluating proposals that were received from potential underwriters, (iv) negotiating on our behalf the key terms of any contractual arrangements with members of the underwriting syndicate, and (v) determining various offering logistics.
 Qatalyst is not acting as an underwriter and will not sell or offer to sell any securities and will not identify, solicit or engage directly with potential investors.
 In addition, Qatalyst will not underwrite or purchase any of the offered securities or otherwise participate in any such undertaking.